The Diabetes Prevention Program

 Receiving a diagnosis of pre-diabetes can be an unexpected wake-up call.
 Research shows that people with prediabetes often develop diabetes within 10 years.
 Lifestyle changes are key to helping delay or even prevent your condition from becoming Type 2 diabetes

-Registered by the Centers of Disease Control as a Diabetes Prevention Recognition Program, Winthrop’s program follows the guidelines of the National Diabetes Prevention Program
+Registered by the Centers of Disease Control as a Diabetes Prevention Recognition Program, NYU Winthrop’s program follows the guidelines of the National Diabetes Prevention Program

 Successful change is carried out in small steps over time.
-As part of Winthrop’s program you will receive personalized support in a small group setting over one year to help you meet your goals.
+As part of NYU Winthrop’s program you will receive personalized support in a small group setting over one year to help you meet your goals.

 How Do I Know if I Have Prediabetes?